S. 2248: An Act further regulating the enforcement of illegal hunting practices

 Sponsors: Senator Michael Moore, Representatives Ferrante, Ehrlich, and Atkins

-S. 2182 enacts long overdue reforms to protect our state’s wildlife, our citizens, and our economy while enhancing government efficiency.
+S. 2248 enacts long overdue reforms to protect our state’s wildlife, our citizens, and our economy while enhancing government efficiency.
 The bill increases penalties for poaching and enters the Commonwealth into the Interstate Wildlife Violator Compact.
+Download the fact sheet.

 What is poaching?